Skip to main content

 What is cyberstalking?

-Cyberstalking's definition is quite simply, “the use of the internet, or other electronic means, to harass and intimidate a selected victim”.
+The definition of Cyberstalking is quite simply, “the use of the internet, or other electronic means, to harass and intimidate a selected victim”.

 Common characteristics include (but aren't limited to) classic 'stalking' behavior — tracking someone's location and monitoring their online and real-world activities.
 Cyberstalkers have been known to fit GPS devices to their victims' cars, use geolocation spyware on their phones, and obsessively track their victims' whereabouts through social media.